 History aims:

-The National Curriculum for History aims to ensure that all pupils:
+The National Curriculum for History aims to ensure that children from Year 1 through to Year 6:

 • Investigate, consider, reflect and review the events of the past.